Sarah Frisken, PhD

 Department of Radiology, Brigham and Women’s Hospital

-Sarah Frisken, PhD, is Assistant Professor in Radiology at Harvard Medical School and Brigham and Women’s Hospital.
+Sarah is Assistant Professor in Radiology at Harvard Medical School and Brigham and Women’s Hospital.
 Her work at BWH focuses on developing new methods and technologies to improve precision in image-guided neurosurgery.
-Dr. Frisken joined BWH in 2016 after successfully selling her software startup company, 61 Solutions, which created drawing software for professional artists.
-Prior to founding 61 Solutions, Dr. Frisken was a consultant to Disney Research and Mitsubishi Electric Research Laboratory (MERL), a Professor in Computer Science at Tufts University and a Distinguished Research Scientist and Advisor to Management at MERL.
-Dr. Frisken held postdoctoral positions at MIT and Carnegie Mellon University (CMU) and has a PhD in Electrical Engineering from CMU.
+Sarah joined BWH in 2016 after successfully selling her software startup company, 61 Solutions, which created drawing software for professional artists.
+Prior to founding 61 Solutions, Sarah was a consultant to Disney Research and Mitsubishi Electric Research Laboratory (MERL), a Professor in Computer Science at Tufts University and a Distinguished Research Scientist and Advisor to Management at MERL.
+Sarah held postdoctoral positions at MIT and Carnegie Mellon University (CMU) and has a PhD in Electrical Engineering from CMU.